gmih/gmih.github.io/pages/about/index.md

 ---

 Great Moments in History is a Heroic-only raiding guild.
 We raid every Friday night from 6pm-9pm PT and Saturday mornings from 9am-Noon PT.
-We also regularly run <a href="/mythic-plus">Mythic+ dungeons</a> together.
+We also regularly run Mythic+ together.

 Originally formed in January of 2008 on Destromath, Great Moments in History rerolled as an Alliance guild on Proudmoore in September of 2015.
 Many of our members started playing in Vanilla, and we’re a “serious raiding guild”-turned-”casual raiding guild” (with the love of min-maxing firmly intact).
 We’re a mature group of players looking for friendly (and competent) team members to fill out our roster for raiding.